enricodias/emailValidator/README.md

 If the email has a simple and obvious typo such as ```gmail.cm``` instead of ```gmail.com``` this method will return a string with a suggested correction, otherwise it will return an empty string.

 It's recommended to use this feature using ```javascript``` in the client side with an option for them to correct the email before submitting the form

+## Client-side validation

+Is possible to use validator.pizza's API on the client side.
+This is especially usefull to provide the "didYouMean" feedback and allow the user to correct the email before submitting it.
+You can find an example in the ```examples``` folder.